mark-watson/clj-sparql/README.md

     lein test

-and look at the source code for th unit tests.
+and look at the source code for the unit tests.
+You need to have the SPARQL endpoints running.
+In practice, you probably only have one SPARQL endpoint server that you are using so comment out the unit tests for servers you don't have running.

+DBPedia and WikiData are public services so those unit tests will run without having a local SPARQL endpoint server.

 ## License